Minato-Hayakawa/zerokara_FFT/README.md

 | 256 | - | - | - | - |
 | 512 | - | - | - | - |

+## Philosophy Behind This Project

+There were two reasons why I decided to implement FFT from scratch this time.
+One was that I wanted to generate the data for next year’s experimental lab report by myself.
+The other was that, when I implemented a CNN from scratch, I encountered FFT for the first time and felt a strong desire not to leave this algorithm as a black box, but to implement it from zero and face its structure directly.

+My interest lies not so much in the result that “FFT is fast,” but rather in why it becomes fast — in the structure of the algorithm itself.
+Fortunately, I did not have much trouble implementing the even–odd decomposition.
+However, I struggled a lot with the implementation of the butterfly operations.
+Translating the formulas I had seen on paper into actual code forced me to repeat cycles of implementation and revision many times.

+After finally completing the FFT implementation, I ran benchmarks to compare it with DFT.
+The result was somewhat unexpected: when the number of samples was small, DFT was actually faster than FFT.
+Moreover, when the sample size exceeded N = 124, the recursive function calls became too deep, and my computer could no longer finish the computation in a practical amount of time.
+As a result, I was not able to demonstrate through measurement that FFT is faster than DFT.

+Even so, I do not think this implementation was in vain.
+By building the FFT algorithm with my own hands, I was able to deepen my understanding of its structure.
+In addition, the fact that the maximum error between the results of DFT and FFT was zero confirmed that, at least, my implementation was working correctly.

+I seem to be the type of person who feels more joy not when “something is completed,” but when I finally understand the process that leads to it.
+When fragments of my knowledge come together like pieces of a puzzle and what was once a black box becomes transparent, that feeling is, for me, the true pleasure of engineering.
+This is, for now, my way of doing engineering.
 ## 6. Author
 Minato Hayakawa - TMCIT